 Net service aliases

-You cannot create net service aliases in Microsoft Active Directory.
-However, you can create net service names.
+You cannot create network service aliases in Microsoft Active Directory.
+However, you can create network service names.

 See Also:Microsoft Active Directory documentation for Microsoft-specific information